jkkummerfeld/text2sql-data/systems/baseline-template/README.md

 ## Parameters used for paper results

 The parameters were varied slightly for each dataset (any not listed here were set to the default).
+The following flags were set for evaluation on all datasets:

+`--eval_freq 1000000 --log_freq 1000000 --max_bad_iters -1 --do_test_eval`

 Dataset                           | Parameter            | Value
 --------------------------------- | -------------------- | ----------